Appendix D: Disorderly Conduct

 Postings that do not follow the Student Handbook guidelines will be removed, as deemed by each college/building.

-Include the individual or organization and/or contact person on signs as well as the date and time of the event.
+Include the individual or organization and/or contact person with contact information on signs as well as the date and time of the event.

 Materials For Affixing Postings